TotranMai/TotranMai/README.md

 - 👋 Hi, I’m @TotranMai
 - 👀 I’m interested in GIS
-- 📫 Reach me either on totranmai.com or Twitter
+- 📫 Reach me either on totranmai.com

 <!---
 TotranMai/TotranMai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.